 Day 6 - Continue riding east through curious little canyons, still following the spice trail along parts of the ancient silk road.
 Pass the old village of Thogra and then dismount to lead the horses across the Desert Highway, the main road between Amman and Aqaba which continues to Saudi Arabia.
 Continue east through a long valley to the lunch stop.
-In the afternoon, eastwards again riding towards the sandstone cliffs of Wadi Rum - you may have time to visit the natural rock arch 'Karaze' before reaching camp.
+In the afternoon, head eastwards again riding towards the sandstone cliffs of Wadi Rum - you may have time to visit the natural rock arch 'Karaze' before reaching camp.
 Dinner and the night in camp.
 (B,L,D)

 Day 7 - Breakfast in camp and mount up to ride beneath majestic sandstone cliffs, stopping to see the famous inscriptions made by the Thamudic and Nabatean people centuries ago.
 Then ride south east towards the agricultural village of Chakria stopping for lunch in the shade of a rock face.
+[Those on the 7 night itinerary will transfer to Madaba after lunch, and will have dinner and night at the Mosaic Hotel (or similar)].
 In the afternoon cross the mud flats and enter the central part of the Wadi Rum protected reserve.
 Overnight in Um Ishrin valley.
-Dinner and night in camp.
 Dinner and the night in camp.
-[Those on the 7 night itinerary will transfer to Madaba after riding for dinner and night at the Mosaic Hotel (or similar)] (B,L,D)
+(B,L,D)